 The best way to prevent repairs or premature replacement for your water heater is to take care of it.
 Follow these tips for water heater maintenance and you may have a system that lasts longer and performs more efficiently.
 For quality water heater services in Bellevue and throughout Davidson County, call our team.

-One of the easiest ways to improve the performance of your water heater is to make sure heat cannot escape so easily.
+One of the easiest ways to improve the performance of your traditional or tankless water heater is to make sure heat cannot escape so easily.
 Many water heaters or water heater brands have separate covers available for purchase, although a foil-covered insulating blanket can be cut down to a custom size for your appliance.

 Insulate the pipes with that same insulating blanket, or use foam pipe insulation of the right diameter for both your hot and cold water pipes.
 Insulating the hot water pipes helps to keep heat in, and insulating cold water pipes prevents condensation.